 Retail food service

-Interns collaborate with Geisinger's wellness manager and team to plan a variety of activities and programs for work site wellness for employees.
-Interns will also experience a new Geisinger initiative, Fresh Food Pharmacy, which serves clients in the community who have health issues and food insecurity.
+Interns collaborate with Geisinger's wellness manager and team to plan a variety of activities and programs for work-site wellness for employees.

 Systems and operations food service management/staff experience

 Interns learn how food service interfaces with other medical center services.
 Interns participate in leadership development, problem solving, quality improvement, proposal writing, budget development, employee education and management meetings.
 After completing all food service rotations, they will function as managers to lead staff meeting, conduct patient rounds and participate in human resource activities.

 The total length of community rotations is approximately four weeks.